netom/codestats/README.md

 # CodeStats

-Creates statistics about source codes, much like cloc or similar programs.
+Creates statistics about source codes, much like [cloc](https://github.com/AlDanial/cloc) or similar programs.
 Same-same, only different.

 WARNING: this project is **highly** experimental.
+Use it at your own risk!

 CodeStat can be used in a directory to scan a whole project.